 As a Group, we want to enable a low-carbon and circular economy, empower our people and communities, and embed responsible business practices throughout our organization.
 These ambitions in turn support the UN Sustainable Development Goals (SDGs).
-We stand committed to helping achieve the Sustainable Development Goals (SDGs) through our business for the benefit of the international community, and we will continue to fulfill the expectations of our various stakeholders including customers, shareholders, investors, suppliers, and local communities.
+We stand committed to helping achieve the Sustainable Development Goals (SDGs) through our business for the benefit of the international community, and we will continue to fulfil the expectations of our various stakeholders including customers, shareholders, investors, suppliers, and local communities.

-2.3.
-FRONTKEN GUILDING PRINCIPLES
+2.3 Frontken Guiding Principles

-Our sustainability motto is "Our future depends on what we do today".
+Our sustainability motto is

+"Our Future depends on

+what we do Today".